KenSzeto/Rockbuster-Data-Analysis/README.md

-# SQLRepository
+# Rockbuster Analysis Project
-A collection of SQL Queries I've Created during past projects
+A showcase of the work I completed for the fictional Rockbuster Film LLC.